 - 1. Obtaining an examination by stealing or collusion; - 2.
 Discovering the content of an examination before it is given; - 3.
 Using an unauthorized source of information (notes, textbook, text messaging, internet) during an examination, quiz or homework assignment; - 4.
-Entering an office or building to obtain unfair advantage;

-- 5. Taking an examination for another;

-- 6. Altering grade records; or

-- 7. Copying another's work during an examination or on a homework assignment.
+Entering an office or building to obtain unfair advantage; - 5.
+Taking an examination for another; - 6.
+Altering grade records; or - 7.
+Copying another's work during an examination or on a homework assignment.

-XI.
-Disability Statement
+XII.Disability Statement:

 Students with disabilities, including but not limited to physical, psychiatric, or learning disabilities, who wish to request accommodations in this class should notify the Disability Services Office early in the semester so that the appropriate arrangements may be made.
 Processing time could take up to 30 days once paperwork has been submitted.
-In accordance with federal law, a student requesting accommodations must provide acceptable documentation of his/her disability Services Office at Levelland (Student Health & Wellness Office) 806-716- 2577, Reese Center (Building 8) & Lubbock Center 806-716-4675, or Plainview Center (Main Office) 806-716-4302 or 806-296-9611.
+In accordance with federal law, a student requesting accommodations must provide acceptable documentation of his/her disability to the Disability Services Office.
+For more information, call or visit the Disability Services Office at Levelland (Student Health & Wellness Office) 806-716- 2577, Reese Center (Building 8) & Lubbock Center 806-716-4675, or Plainview Center (Main Office) 806-716-4302 or 806-296-9611.

-XII.
-Nondiscrimination Policy
+XIII.
+Nondiscrimination Policy:

 South Plains College does not discriminate on the basis of race, color, religion (creed), gender, gender expression, marital status, sexual orientation, military status, national origin, sex, disability or age in its programs and activities.
 All SPC courses meet federal regulations under Title II of the ADA, Sections 504 of the Rehabilitation Act of 1973.
-The following person has been designated to handle inquiries regarding the non-discrimination policies: Vice President for Student Affairs, South Plains College -1401 College Avenue, Box 5, Levelland, TX 79336, 806- 716-2360.
+The following person has been designated to handle inquiries regarding the non-discrimination policies: Vice President for Student Affairs, South Plains College -1401 College Avenue, Box 5, Levelland, TX 79336, 806-716-2360.

-XIII.
-Title IX Pregnancy Statement
+XIV.
+Title IX Pregnancy Statement: